ilya-baak/LionAuction/README.md

-# LionAuction is an e-commerce website
+# LionAuction is an e-commerce web application
 It will allow both buyers and sellers to interact through the bidding on various goods.
 So far, the logic for user login and database population for users has been implemented.
 Additionally, the original passwords have been removed and replaced with the hashes of the passwords.